d-rug/d-rug.github.io/index.md

 ## Weekly Work Sessions

-Starting *Fall Quarter 2017 (from Sept.
-28 onward)* our weekly work sessions will be be held **THURSDAYS from 10am-12pm in 360 Shields** (the Data Science Space on the third floor of Shields Library).
+Starting *Winter Quarter 2018 (from Jan 8 onward)* our weekly work sessions will be be held **MONDAYS from 10am-12pm in 360 Shields** (the Data Science Space on the third floor of Shields Library).
 Stay tuned on the listserv for updates on presentations/workshops this quarter.

 This is the core purpose of DRUG.
 We have weekly, 2-hour work sessions where people bring their computers to work on their own projects, and ask each other questions as needed.
 We have no TAs - just mutual support in R, statistics, and related topics.
 Group members sometimes give short presentations on R methods and best practices or to get feedback on their projects.